 The University has a range of accessible facilities across campus, and works proactively to anticipate needs and identify accessibility issues.
-For further information on accessible routes, disabled parking, or accessible washroom facilities on campus please contact the Estates and Development directorate.
+For further information on accessible routes, disabled parking, or accessible washroom facilities on campus please contact the Estate and Campus Services directorate.
 An accessible route of campus can be found on this Campus Map.

 Launched in July 2016, the Disability Confident scheme replaces and builds upon the work of the Two Ticks Symbol scheme.
 The Disability Confident scheme aims to help organisations successfully employ and retain disabled people and those with health conditions.